Consumer Reports has no financial relationship with advertisers on this site.

 In total, this is a far more sophisticated machine than the previous Ranger, and it adopts many of the innovative conveniences Ford has placed in the F-150 and the Expedition SUV.

-Production of the all-new Ranger begins late this year, and it will be available to consumers in early 2019.
+Production of the all-new Ranger begins late this year in Michigan, and it will be available to consumers in early 2019.
 We look forward to buying our own to see how it measures up against the Chevrolet Colorado, Honda Ridgeline, and Toyota Tacoma.

 More from Consumer Reports: